ksinha49/ai-workloads/services/rag-ingestion-worker/README.md

 processed.
 You can change the timeout in `template.yaml` if ingestion jobs regularly take longer.

-For production deployments it is recommended to attach a dead letter queue (DLQ) to `IngestionQueue` using an SQS `RedrivePolicy`.
-Messages that fail repeatedly will then be moved to the DLQ for manual inspection instead of being retried indefinitely.
+`IngestionQueue` now has an associated dead letter queue (DLQ) defined in the template.
+Messages that fail processing more than five times are automatically sent to `IngestionDLQ` for manual inspection instead of being retried indefinitely.

 ## Failure handling and retries